-Retired Gen. John Kelly was one of President Trump’s first Cabinet picks – but he hasn’t had the same role throughout the administration.
+Kelly, a retired Marine general, was one of Trump’s first Cabinet picks – but he hasn’t had the same role throughout the administration.

 “He’s a Great American and a Great Leader,” Trump said on social media at the time.
 “John has also done a spectacular job at Homeland Security.
 He has been a true star of my Administration.”